harshit17sharma09/blockChain2020mt93224/README.md

 ```
 $ cd ../election

-To insall all the dependencies
+To install all the dependencies

 ```
 $ npm install